djhshih/docoptp/README.md

 # docoptp

-Bash interface for the docopt library. `docoptp` prints `docopt` parsing results to stdout so that Bash variables are defined automatically based on command line arguments.
+Bash interface for the docopt Python library. `docoptp` prints `docopt` parsing results to stdout so that Bash variables are defined automatically based on command line arguments.

 ## Requirement

 * python >= 2.5 or python >= 3.2
+* docopt

 ## Install

-    DESTDIR=/usr/local ./install.sh
+    ./install.sh

 ## Usage